imakoni/Hospital-Wait-Times/README.md

 Dataset/Data cleaning

 The dataset in Excel consisted of approximately 30,000 visits recorded by an outpatient hospital within two weeks.
-I was able to conduct the data cleaning process involving replacing missing values, formatting the dates, and converting wait time to minutes and days of visits before creating a database and loading data into the SQL Server.
+I was able to conduct the data cleaning process involving replacing missing values, formatting the dates, and converting wait time to minutes and days of visits before creating a database and loading data into MSSS.

 Data Exploration